Balladebits/Balladebits/README.md

 ---------------
 You can Call me Ballade, Nice to meet you

-I'm a He/Him,Cis and Roseboy/Femboy (But i don't mind if you use she/her,but don't use they/them please)
+I'm a He/Him,Bi and a Roseboy/Femboy (But i don't mind if you use she/her,but don't use they/them please)

 I'm An Asocial and Introvert (I only talk to Close friends or at party islands if doing rp,aside from those scenarios i'll hardly respond)